supabase/wrappers/docs/logflare.md

 ]
 ```

-Then we can define foreign table like this:
+Then we can define a foreign table like this:

 ```sql
 create foreign table people (